eporsche/daybreak/README.md

 Daybreak is a very simplistic timesheet and vacation planning program for small businesses.
 It was created because I needed something I could host myself and integrate better into our local IT enviornment.
 Other open sourced programs like [smalltime](https://www.small.li/) or [kimai](https://www.kimai.org/) didn't work out for me, since they did not comply to C-55/18 EuGH or where not easily extendable.
 This program is inspired by papershift.
 If you are looking for something more robust and/or more enterprise ready, I suggest you test and use their service at [papershift.com](https://papershift.com).

-## Installation Instructions

-- make sure [docker](https://docs.docker.com/get-docker/) and [composer](https://getcomposer.org/download/) are installed on your system
-- create a new daybreak project with `composer create daybreak/daybreak && cd daybreak`
-- (optional) add `APP_PORT=YOUR CUSTOM WEBSERVER PORT` to the .env file to change the default webserver port
-- run docker services with laravel sail `./vendor/bin/sail up -d`
-- install js dependencies
-     - `./vendor/bin/sail npm install`
-     - `./vendor/bin/sail npm run prod`
-- generate app key `./vendor/bin/sail artisan key:generate`
-- run database migrations `./vendor/bin/sail artisan migrate`
-- goto [http://localhost](http://localhost) in your browser and register a new account
-- in the default installation the sending of mails is simulated with mailhog, you can view them via your browser here [http://localhost:8025/](http://localhost:8025/)

 ## Open Todos

 - [ ] Documentation